JL-III/TheatriaSessions/README.md

 - Players can earn rewards by accumulating **active playtime** (currently set to 1 hour).
 - Upon reaching 1 hour of active playtime, players are awarded **5 SessionCrate keys**.
 - **Progress resets daily** at **0:00 UTC**:
-    - Players who are online and actively working towards their reward during the reset will retain their progress.
+    - Players who are online and actively working towards their reward during the reset will retain their serverSession.
-    - Players who are offline during the reset will have their progress cleared.
+    - Players who are offline during the reset will have their serverSession cleared.

 ---